solstat/deep-rf/README.md

 pip install git+https://github.com/solstat/snake_learning.git
 ```

-or clone it directly here
+or clone the repo directly here
 ```
 git clone https://github.com/solstat/snake_learning.git
 ```

 ## Dependencies

+deep-rf requires:

+- Python 2.7.11
+- NumPy 1.11.0
+- Tensorflow 0.8.0

 ## About

-The project was started in 2016 and was the first project by the Solstat group.
+The Solstat group started this project in 2016 as a learning exercise for deep reinforcement learning and Tensorflow.
 For a complete list of authors, see the `AUTHORS` file.

-deep-rf is released under the
+deep-rf is released under version 3 of the GNU Public License as published by the Free Software Foundation.
+See `LICENSE` or <http://www.gnu.org/licenses/> for more info.

 <!--